kdeldycke/cherrypy_mako_formish_ooop_boilerplate/README.md

 * Profile the code with CherryPy built-in methods ?

 * Add a CSS compressor and combinator to save few bytes and queries.
+See http://blog.toms-projekte.de/?p=33 for inspiration.

 * Add the hash of the compiled.js file to its name (force cache invalidation).